Highly Fluorinated Graphene: Introduction

 \section{Introduction}

-Since it's experimental realization graphene has been under intense study because of its exceptional physical properties including its high electrical conductivity, strength, and elasticity~\cite{Novoslev04666,Novoslev05197,Geim07183}.
-However, graphene is relatively inert chemically and is a zero band gap semiconductor; thus many of its properties need to be modified for use in applications~\cite{Wolf011488}.
-Methods to modify the electronic and mechanical properties of graphene include substrate interactions, electric and magnetic fields, strain, and chemical functionalization.
+Since its experimental realization graphene has been under intense study because of its exceptional physical properties including high electrical conductivity, strength, and elasticity~\cite{Novoslev04666,Novoslev05197,Geim07183}.
+However, pristine graphene is relatively inert chemically and is a zero band gap semiconductor; thus many of its properties need to be modified for use in applications~\cite{Wolf011488}.
+Methods to modify the properties of graphene include substrate interactions~\cite{Giovannetti07073103,Sutter08406,Decker112291,Ong11075471,Xu112735}, electric and magnetic fields~\cite{Robinson083137,Yu093430,Fujita10043508}, strain~\cite{Fujita10043508,Low103551}, and chemical functionalization~\cite{Casolo09054704,Sofo11081411,Zhou09103108}.
 Surface chemical functionalization is particularly attractive because graphene consists of only surface atoms.
-A number of adsorbates have been studied, including H~\cite{Casolo09054704,Junkermeierjp309419x}, F~\cite{Sofo11081411}, O~\cite{Baraket103382}, and NH$_{2}$~\cite{Baraket12233123}.
-This work will focus on chemical functionalization with fluorine.
+A number of adsorbates have been studied, including hydrogen~\cite{Casolo09054704}, fluorine~\cite{Sofo11081411}, oxygen~\cite{Baraket103382,Robinson083137}, and primary amine (NH$_{2}$)~\cite{Baraket12233123,Junkermeierjp309419x}.
+This work focuses on chemical functionalization with fluorine.

 The fluorination of carbon-based systems has attracted considerable attention.
-Much work has been directed at the fluorination of graphite, particularly in connection with lubrication~\cite{Kita793832}.
-Considerable experimental and theoretical work has been done on fluorination of buckyballs and carbon nanotubes~\cite{Dresselhaus932054}.
-Fluorine adsorption is a simple chemical functionalization that increases the reactivity of sp$^{2}$ bonded graphene and opens a wide range of modifications~\cite{Stine127957}.
-In addition it enables tuning of band gaps and doping for use in electronics~\cite{Enoki03}.
+Much work has been directed at the fluorination of graphite, particularly in connection with lubrication~\cite{Kita793832}, and considerable experimental and theoretical work has been done on fluorination of buckyballs and carbon nanotubes~\cite{Dresselhaus932054}.
+Fluorine adsorption is a relatively simple chemical functionalization that increases the reactivity of sp$^{2}$ bonded graphene and opens a wide range of modifications~\cite{Stine127957}, including tuning of band gaps and doping for use in electronics~\cite{Enoki03}.
 Experiments have shown dramatic changes in the electronic and structural properties of graphene by increasing the degree of fluorination~\cite{Baraket10231501,Robinson103001,Nair102877,Zboril102885,Zalalutdinov124212,Robinson2012}.
-Theoretical work on fluorinated graphene has focused mainly on fully covered systems~\cite{Medeiros10485701,Leenaerts10195436} and on systems with low fluorine coverage~\cite{Boukhvalov11055708,Solenov5920}, with only a few studies that considered several high coverage fluorinated graphene systems~\cite{Ewels06216103,Boukhvalov08085413,Artyukhov105389,Ribas11143,Sahin11115432,liu1218193}.
+Theoretical work on fluorinated graphene has focused mainly on fully covered systems~\cite{Medeiros10485701,Leenaerts10195436}, and on systems with low fluorine coverage~\cite{Boukhvalov11055708,Solenov5920}.
+Relatively few studies have considered high coverage fluorinated graphene systems~\cite{Ewels06216103,Boukhvalov08085413,Artyukhov105389,Ribas11143,Sahin11115432,liu1218193}.